Your online security

 - utilizing security systems to block unauthorized access to our information servers

 FCC will continue to monitor security issues, updating and improving security when it is reasonable and practical to do so.

-The potential consequences of any of these threats could include damage to your personal computer, access to your secret information and the inability to use FCC Online Services.
+Whenever you use your personal computer and the Internet, there is a potential risk of contracting a computer virus or other type of malware.
+Malware can, for example, modify programs, delete files, erase the content of hard drives, capture keystrokes or install ransomware without your knowledge or consent.
+The potential consequences of any of these threats could include damage to your personal computer, access to your secret information and the inability to use an FCC website.

 Internet software or electronic transmission errors may produce inaccurate or incomplete copies of the content of the FCC website when downloaded and displayed on any computer.